SimonLeigh/couchbase-mobile-portal/swagger/README.md

 The Swagger specs are located in the `swagger` folder in YAML format.

+1. clone the repository: `git clone https://github.com/couchbaselabs/couchbase-mobile-portal.git`
+2. cd in this directory: `cd swagger`
-1. Install gulp: `npm install -g gulp`
+3. Install gulp: `npm install -g gulp`
-2. Install local dependencies: `npm install`
+4. Install local dependencies: `npm install`
-3. Start the resolver and validator script: `gulp watch`
+5. Start the resolver and validator script: `gulp watch`

 There are two gulp tasks available: